 Which one applies to you?
-It may help if I say that finding a do-able thing becomes easier and easier once I move toward stage four, above.
+It may help if I say that the do-able thing becomes easier to find as I move toward stage four, above.
 At that ‘level’ I understand that it might be difficult for me to sort it, but I have the ability and I will apply myself to it.

 At this point, consider what the ‘missing’ skill is and how you might improve it just a little bit.

 - involves diverting energy into an action with little relevance to the stress we are experiencing.

 EXPERIMENT: consider whether you have been frustrated about a persistent obstacle in your life.
 How have you responded to that frustration?
 Challenge yourself to consider whether you may have benefited from the displaced energy, e.g. by working harder and thus compensating for an apparent loss, or short-coming.

 Equally, you may resolved in your mind to say ‘dammit’ and rebelled against the issue by becoming the ‘bad boy’ or bad girl’.

 - why not laugh it off?
 We’ve all done that, eh?
 I’ll leave you to find the time when you did this.
 I think you’ll find an example without too much prompting.
 Emergency service personnel are notorious for using ‘black humour’, an understandable protection against the horrors of their daily round.